sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         - `kill -9 Process_ID` : force a process to close and kill it
         - `kill -1 Process_ID` : force a process to reload the configuration
         - `lsof -p $$` : show a list of files opened by processes
+        - `df` vs `free` command
+            - `df` is used to find the free memory for the file system or provides information about disk space usage (hard disk eg: C in windows)
+            - `free` is used to find the free memory on RAM and swap space usage (eg: Task Manager-> Performance -> Mem or System Info)

     * File Operations
+        - Archive vs Compress:
+            - Archiving: Combines multiple files into one without reducing size (e.g., .tar).
+            - Compressing: Reduces the size of files or archives (e.g., .gz, .zip).
+            - Together: Often used in tandem to create compressed archives like .tar.gz or .zip.

         - `du -sh file`: Display file size.
         - `ls -lh file`: List file details in human-readable format.